owensgl/biol525D/resources/daily_assignments.md

 ### Questions 2-5 are due on Monday, July 10th at 10 am.

 ### Questions 6-10 are due on Monday July 17th at 10 am.

+7. You're trying to create a very stringent set of SNPs.
+Based on the site information GATK produces, what filters would you use?
+Include the actual GATK abbreviations.